ritwikvd/dev-camper-client-react-redux/README.md

-> Deployed here: [Site](https://dev-camper-client-react-redux.herokuapp.com/) (API calls are super slow tho, free dynos from Heroku, so only to be expected)
+> Deployed [here](https://dev-camper-client-react-redux.herokuapp.com/) (API calls are super slow tho, free dynos from Heroku, so only to be expected)

 ## **Dev Camper Client**